Sunak accused of ‘flip-flopping’ on tax after pledge to cut VAT on energy bills

 The Tory leadership hopeful was accused of proposing an unfunded tax reduction after saying tax cuts were a fairy tale.

-It came after the Tory leadership hopeful unveiled plans to remove VAT from domestic energy bills for a year if the price cap – currently just under £2,000 a year for the average home – exceeds £3,000 as is forecast by experts.
+It came after the former chancellor unveiled plans to remove VAT from domestic energy bills for a year if the price cap – currently just under £2,000 a year for the average home – exceeds £3,000 as is forecast by experts.

-But critics pointed to Mr Sunak’s repeated denunciation of Ms Truss’s offer of unfunded tax cuts he has described as “comforting fairy tales”.
+Ms Truss’s campaign declared it a “screeching U-turn” after Mr Sunak has repeatedly branded her tax-cutting plans as “comforting fairytales” throughout the contest, which has been dominated by bitter clashes over taxation.

 “He was saying that tax cuts were a fairytale, now he is proposing an unfunded tax cut.